lisiCAO/QLMS/docs/api_structure_extended.md

 Based on our discussions and the details provided, I'll structure the API documentation in Markdown format.
 This document will cover authentication, user management, property management, transactions, and lease management.
 Each endpoint will be described with its HTTP method, path, request parameters, and the expected response structure.

-# API Documentation for Integrated Property Management Solution (IPMS)
+# API Documentation for Integrated Property Management Solution (QLMS)

 ## Overview

-This document outlines the API endpoints for the IPMS, detailing the interaction with the backend services for user authentication, property, transaction, and lease management.
+This document outlines the API endpoints for the QLMS, detailing the interaction with the backend services for user authentication, property, transaction, and lease management.

 ### Base URL